 Volunteers come in all shapes and sizes and volunteering roles also come in all shapes and sizes, indeed you may not even immediately think of yourself or others as volunteers.

-Volunteers’ Week is the petfect time to reflect on what exactly we think of volunteering.
-During Volunteer’ Week organisations including Volunteer Scotland, SCVO and the Third Sector Interfaces have been thanking, showcasing and celebrating volunteers all over the country.
-Third Sector organisations have shown their appreciation for their volunteers by taking part in awards ceremonies, presenting certificates and highlighting the fantastic work done by their amazing volunteers.
+Volunteers’ Week is the perfect time to reflect on what exactly we think of volunteering.
+During Volunteer Week organisations including Volunteer Scotland, SCVO and the Third Sector Interfaces have been thanking, showcasing and celebrating volunteers all over the country.
+Voluntary organisations have shown their appreciation for their volunteers by taking part in online awards ceremonies, presenting digital certificates and highlighting the fantastic work done by their amazing volunteers.

 Volunteering takes many forms and some are very obvious like working a shift in a charity shop, donating your time as a befriender to a refugee arriving in this country or sharing your skills as a trustee on a board.
 All clearly identifiable volunteering roles.
 Other types of volunteering may not be so obvious and we may not immediately define it as volunteering.
 There’s the parent who helps sell raffle tickets at the playgroup fundraiser or helps out on the school trip or the young man who cuts his older neighbours grass or collects their newspaper for them.
 Is this volunteering, is this being neighbourly or is it ‘just what you do’?

 All these small acts and larger acts add up to a lot of volunteering in our society.
-The Third Sector is largely held up by volunteers and the public sector is supported to a greater or lesser degree by the volunteering that exists across these services.
+The Charity sector is largely held up by volunteers and the public sector is supported to a greater or lesser degree by the volunteering that exists across these services.